istio/istio.io/content/en/docs/setup/install/operator/index.md

 ### Identify the feature or component settings

-The Operator groups the Istio control plane components by feature, which determines the required flags to use with `manifest apply` command.
+The API groups Istio control plane components by feature, as shown in the table below:

-Use this table to determine the name of the configuration settings for a feature or component:

 | Feature | Components |
 |---------|------------|